Torino — Royal Museums Turin

 Focus on exposure

-The archaeological fortunes of the site have accompanied the history and events of the turin and house museum sabaudo, among the oldest attestations in Italy of the cult of Isis, referred to as “La Scandalosa e la Magnifica” in the 3rd-4th century ADhymn found at Nag Hammadi in Egypt and dedicated to the Eastern goddess.
+The archaeological fortunes of the site have accompanied the history and events of the Turin museum and the Savoy house, among the oldest attestations in Italy of the cult of Isis, referred to as “La Scandalosa e la Magnifica” in the hymn from the 3rd-4th century AD found at Nag Hammadi in Egypt and dedicated to the Eastern goddess.

-Instead, it comes from the aforementioned archaeological area of Industry, now afferent to the Piedmont Regional Museums Directorate, and which is now in the municipality of Monteu da Po (TO), the very important series of bronzes, such as the Dancer, dated I-II century AD, found in the early19th century by Count Bernardino Morra of Lauriano, and the famous richly decorated bronze tripod, a valuable work dated to the mid-2nd century AD.
+From the aforementioned archaeological area of Industria, now under the Regional Directorate of Museums of Piedmont, and located in the municipality of Monteu da Po (TO), comes the highly important series of bronzes, such as the Dancer, dated 1st-2nd century AD, discovered at the beginning of the nineteenth century by Count Bernardino Morra di Lauriano, and the celebrated bronze tripod richly decorated, a prestigious work dated to the mid-2nd century AD.

 The peculiar sculptures dedicated to various deity – Isis also depicted in the guise of Luck, Harpocrates, Apollo, Mitra, Heracles, Jupiter Ammon – the inscriptions and other bronze objects, such as the sistrum and the statuette of a priestess, allow us to delve into traditions, myths and various religions that refer to Eastern cults in line with the vocation cosmopolitan that the city of Industria must have had as early as its pre-Roman market phase on the Po.

-Also present are materials ceramics from all over the Mediterranean, some exhibited for the first time, and epigraphs attesting to very old families of origin central-Italic, such as the Avilii, i Lolli, i Sertori and the Coccei, testifying to the vibrancy of the center located on the axis of the Po River, in the heart of the most important economic, social and political trades of the time.
+Also present are ceramic materials from throughout the Mediterranean, some displayed for the first time, and inscriptions attesting to ancient families of central Italian origin, such as the Avilii, the Lolli, the Sertori and the Coccei, testifying to the vitality of the center located on the axis of the Po, at the heart of the most important economic, social and political traffic of the time.

 A city sacred to the gods